triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 #### `-i [http|grpc]`

 Specifies the communication protocol to use.
-The available protocols are gRPC and HTTP.
+The available protocols are HTTP and gRPC.

 Default is `http`.